hrbonz/django-flexisettings/README.md

 List of paths to add to `sys.path` if they exist, defaults to `['apps', 'lib']`.
 This will be done if `FLEXI_LAYOUT_DISCOVERY` is `True`.

+### FLEXI\_AUTORELOAD

+Boolean affecting the autoreload machinery for settings.
+If set to `True`, it should make the django autoreload code work when changing any settings file found in `flexisettings.settings._wrapped_modules`.
+If set to `False`, the autoreload will not work on settings.
+The code is a bit tricky, not guaranteed to work and might have unsuspected effects, hence the possibility to disable.
+Defaults to `True` to preserve django default behavior.

 ### FLEXI\_LAYOUT\_DISCOVERY

 Boolean that determines if `flexisettings` tries to be smart about your